 Villa Nova Estate Winery

-Loved my first visit to Villa Nova Estate Winery and I’m loving the new Cider trail that seems to be appearing in Norfolk County.
-Villa Nova has its brand of cider called the Saucy Cider which is like a sparkling peach dream.
+I loved my first visit to Villa Nova Estate Winery, and I’m loving the new Cider trail that seems to be appearing in Norfolk County.
+Villa Nova has its brand of cider called Saucy Cider, which is like a sparkling peach dream.
 The Winery also offers wine tastings featuring their peach wine and other selections.

 Blueberry Hills Farm

-If you love blueberries, you can visit Blueberry Hill which is a combination farmers market and winery.
+If you love blueberries, you can visit Blueberry Hill, a combination of farmers’ markets and wineries.
 You can pick your blueberries in late July and early August and sample some wine too.
-New to the winery is their Cider products which they are having trouble keeping on their shelves, so it will be exciting to see what they produce in the coming years.
+New to the winery is their Cider products, which they are having trouble keeping on their shelves, so it will be exciting to see what they produce in the coming years.

 Burning Kiln Winery

-It is always great to revisit old friends and that is what I feel every time I visit with Steve and Anita at Bonnieheath Estate Winery.
+It is always great to revisit old friends, and that is what I feel every time I visit with Steve and Anita at Bonnieheath Estate Winery.
 It was so fun to return and see what they have been up to.
-During a quick tour of the winery, I saw the expanded buildings which are producing more and more wine.
-Of course they are still growing lavender and featuring locally made lavender products in their shop.
+During a quick tour of the winery, I saw the expanded buildings producing more and more wine.
+Of course, they are still growing lavender and featuring locally made lavender products in their shop.

 Also, new at Bonnieheath is Cider.
-They have apples growing on the farm and they have a number of varieties of their Folkin’ Hard Cider which was delicious.
+They have apples growing on the farm, and they have several varieties of their Folkin’ Hard Cider, which was delicious.
 I came home with 4 bottles and can’t wait to go back and get more.
-For more information on Bonnieheath Estate Winery visit their website here.
+For more information on Bonnieheath Estate Winery, visit their website here.

-Summer and fall just would not be complete without a visit to the Norfolk Ontario region.
-For more insights on where to eat, stay and what to do on your trips see these posts:
+Summer and fall would not be complete without a visit to the Norfolk Ontario region.
+For more insights on where to eat, stay and what to do on your trips, see these posts: